 August 15, 2014:

-Andy has been off AFQ056 for 10 days now, and life is much harder than it had been over the past year.
-Read Dr. Mike's thoughts about the trial and Andy's experience.
+Andy has been off AFQ056 for 10 days now, and life is much harder than it has been over the past year!

-Andy has begun the open-label phase of a clinical trial of AFQ056 from Novartis!
-About this trial It's been 3 weeks now, titrating up to the full dose, and in 3 more days we will be there.
-We are already seeing wonderful things … Andy is opening up, allowing us to have friends over to the house without panicking, and responding more often when we talk to him.
+In late August, he began the open label phase of the trial.
+Over a 4 week period we titrated up to the full dose.
+During those weeks we saw wonderful things … Andy opening up, allowing us to have friends over to the house without panicking, and responding more often when we talk to him.